National Housing Authority vs. Laurito

 Arguments of the Petitioners

-- NHA asserted that the mortgage of Lot F-3-B by Spouses Gener in 1961 proved the existence and validity of its derivative title.
+- NHA asserted that Spouses Lope Gener's mortgage of Lot F-3-B to Union Bank in 1961 proves the property existed and was unencumbered.

-- NHA questioned the RTC's valuation of the property as hearsay.
+- NHA questioned the valuation of the property (Php 1,200/sq m) as mere hearsay.

 Arguments of the Respondents